Here’s the deal.

 If not, it may be a good idea to set up an audio/visual system that alerts you when an animal is eating your begonias.

-Disclaimer: I don’t know for a fact what animal eats begonias.
+Disclaimer: I am neither a garden expert nor an animal expert, but I’ve provided you with links in the text above where you can go for more information on what animal eats begonias.
 I’m only doing this as an experiment for optimizing pages so my clients can see that what I’m explaining works.

 I do hope you figure out what’s plaguing your garden, though.
-For realsies.
+For real!